freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 While you are logged in, if you visit <http://localhost:3000/explorer> you should see the available APIs.

 > [!WARNING]
-> Clearing your cookies or running `npm run seed:certified-user` will log you out, and you will have to sign in again.
+> Clearing your cookies or running `pnpm run seed:certified-user` will log you out, and you will have to sign in again.

 If you have issues while installing it, check out the [troubleshooting section](troubleshooting-development-issues.md)